bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 And this was done in a very, very, very inefficient way, which is by creating fake transactions.
 And in those fake transactions, you're not spending to real, other people, to real addresses.
 You're creating fake addresses that you can actually interpret and then you can reconstruct a file from it.
-So this would be, for example, Multisig addresses.
+So this would be, for example, multisig addresses.

 Aaron van Wirdum: 00:04:07

-So the idea is that addresses, as our listeners will probably know, they're just a bunch of numbers and letters.
+The idea is that addresses, as our listeners will probably know, they're just a bunch of numbers and letters.
 They're effectively a number in the end.
 And you're manipulating these addresses, you're just creating addresses.
 Even though you don't have the private key, you're sending some coins to these and a special software can interpret these numbers and turn them into whatever data you want.